All Episodes

 That's what I did.

-Saying, can I use please?
+Saying, can I use, please?

-They'd have some mercy on it.
+They'd have some mercy on you.

-Those are the days, though, right?
+Those were the days, though, right?

 Oh, yeah, those were the days.

-I made sure I got extra bathrooms in any house I bought since uh or apartment that I rented.
+I made sure I got extra bathrooms in any house I bought since or apartment that I rented.

-That's too traumatized.
+I was too traumatized.

-Um anyway, so things are so bad in Long Island.
+Anyway, so things are so bad in Long Island.

 I grew up in Long Island.

-And a top Democratic official there is on defense after the president blasted her Wednesday for trying to shield imprison MS-13 gang members from deportation from ICE.
+And a top Democratic official there is on defense after the president blasted her Wednesday for trying to shield, imprison MS-13 gang members from deportation from ICE.

-Now it just so happens that apparently they were in custody at the very jail my mom worked 25 years at.
+Now, it just so happens that apparently they were in custody at the very jail my mom worked 25 years at.

 Yeah.